veritaserum27/CosmosIntegratedCacheTest/docs/ExploringCosmosWithIntegratedCache.md

 ## Code Examples

-You can download and walk through the code for my [working sandbox project](../src/) that uses Cosmos with integrated cache.
+You can download and walk through the code for my [working sandbox project](../src/) that uses Azure Cosmos DB with integrated cache.
 Start with the [README](../README.md) to understand how to set up for local development.

 ### Configure CosmosClient to Use Dedicated Gateway